bahmutov/subset-shot/README.md

 # subset-shot

-> Snapshot testing where result can be a superset of snapshot
+> Snapshot testing where new value can be a superset of the saved snapshot

 [![NPM][npm-icon] ][npm-url]